Issues are under construction………………

 2.0 The technical approach and methodology for developing the road map of the NWC system.

 Developing the detailed road map for establishing the National Nowcasting (NWC) robust system, the consultant intended to devise in such a way that the infrastructure and operationality can robustly be capable of tracking weather events with the hybrid system, manufacturing forecast warnings, alerts of impending as multi-hazards at a precision level so that elements and sectors are well informed.
-The design outline contextualizes the complete mechanism of designing, implementing, and operationalizing (one-stop solution) procedure of the system, coordination and partnership, standard operating procedure (SOP), and enabling institutional capacity for running the state-of-the-art integrated nowcasting service being mandated by the Institute for Hydrometeorology and Seismology of Montenegro of Montenegro (ZHMS).
-Review the following components, gap identification, and strategy development for a roadmap.
+The design outline contextualizes the complete mechanism of designing, implementing, and operationalizing (one-stop solution) procedure of the system, coordination and partnership, standard operating procedure (SOP), and enabling institutional capacity for running the state-of-the-art integrated nowcasting service being mandated by the Institute for Hydrometeorology and Seismology of Montenegro (ZHMS).
+Review the following components: gap identification and strategy development for a roadmap.

 - Strategic methodology for diagnosing/screening of existing system, structure and process, efficiency, and efficacy:

-- Conduct desk review:
+- Conduct a desk review:

-- Review of Hydro-meteorological forecasting product, outlook, warning and alerting services,
+- Review of Hydro-meteorological forecasting product, outlook, warning, and alerting services,

-- Review the sector specific operational forecasting (dynamic statistical and downscaling model for predicting rapidly developing weather conditions) products and services.
+- Review the sector-specific operational forecasting (dynamic statistical and downscaling model for predicting rapidly developing weather conditions) products and services.

-- Review reports on the hydrological situation, warnings and forecasts produced by the Institute of Hydrometeorology and Review Damage and Loss assessment tools.
+- Review reports on the hydrological situation, warnings, and forecasts produced by the Institute of Hydrometeorology, and Review Damage and Loss assessment tools.

 - Review reports on national climate multi-hazard risk and vulnerability assessment (CRVA), country risk profile